project-improv/improv/README.md

 ## Under active development
-Coming soon: Operating system - specifc instructions for installation.
+Coming soon: Operating system - specific instructions for installation.

 ### Contact
 To get in touch, feel free to email us at anne.draelos@duke.edu or reach out on Twitter <a href="http://twitter.com/annedraelos" target="_blank">@annedraelos</a>.